aspose-total/Aspose.Total-Products/total/en/net/conversion/docx-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOCX to ODS or Online App" h2="Export DOCX to ODS via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily include DOCX to ODS conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a wide range of features and capabilities that can be used to create, manipulate, convert and render various types of documents.

+The process of converting DOCX to ODS is simple and straightforward.
+It can be done in two steps.
+Firstly, you can use Aspose.Words for .NET to export DOCX to HTML.
+This API provides a wide range of features and capabilities that can be used to create, manipulate, convert and render various types of documents.
+It also supports a wide range of document formats, including DOCX, HTML, PDF, ODT, ODS, XLSX, and many more.

+Once you have exported the DOCX document to HTML, you can use Aspose.Cells for .NET to convert HTML to ODS.
+This powerful Spreadsheet Programming API provides a wide range of features and capabilities that can be used to create, manipulate, convert and render various types of spreadsheets.
+It also supports a wide range of spreadsheet formats, including ODS, XLSX, XLS, CSV, and many more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOCX to ODS conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOCX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to ODS.
+By using Aspose.Total for .NET, you can easily include DOCX to ODS conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This comprehensive suite of APIs provides a wide range of features and capabilities that can be used to create, manipulate, convert and render various types of documents and spreadsheets.
+It also supports a wide range of document and spreadsheet formats, making it the perfect choice for developers who need to include DOCX to ODS conversion feature within their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}